tarsmachine/tarsmachine.github.io/index.md

 I believe:

-- Knowledge should be well-craft and organized
+- Knowledge should be structured and organized
-- The key to having a valuable knowledge ecosystem is **the interaction with a knowledge system that provides value**, so more knowledgable people will join..
+- The key to having a valuable knowledge ecosystem is **the interaction with a knowledge system that provides value**, so more knowledgable people will join.

-So, the core interaction on TARS is to **iterate Knowledge branching with other hackers**:
+The core interaction on TARS is to **iterate Knowledge branching with other hackers**:

 <img src="images/folgezettel.png" alt="sample image">